 Enjoy fine art instruction in a variety of media related to the Museum's Permanent Collection and special exhibitions through workshop programs.
 The Museum offers a regular schedule of fine art and drawing workshops designed for adults and taught by artists, educators, and related professionals.
 Frequently changing exhibitions and a fine art atmosphere enhance student learning and inspire the artistic techniques and processes presented in class.
 Workshops are offered throughout the year.
 Museum members receive discounts on registration for a single workshops or a series.

 Create a multi-layered miniature work of art using traditional painting colors and materials inspired by the centuries-old art of Indian miniature painting and the Edwin Binney 3rd Collection.
-The workshop begins with an exclusive, before-hours tour of the Museum's recently reinstalled Binney Collection and a viewing of the materials and process involved in Indian painting.
-Participants will then be led through a hands...Keep reading
+The workshop begins with an exclusive, before-hours tour of the Museum's recently reinstalled Binney Collection in the Arts of South and...Keep reading

 Explore an innovative use of materials inspired by the exhibition Richard Deacon: What You See Is What You Get through this edible sculpture workshop.
-Follow an exclusive after-hours tour of the exhibition, get hands-on with an artist-guided workshop using waffle bulilding blocks to create edible sculptures.
-Bring a friend or a date, grab a drink from Panama 66, and let your creativity flow!
+Follow an exclusive after-hours tour of the exhibition, get hands-on with an artist-guided workshop using waffle building blocks to create edible sculptures.
+Bring a friend or...Keep reading

 Create your own woodblock print under the instruction of Museum Educator Rogelio Casas during this two-day, hands-on workshop.
 This workshop will introduce all aspects of the traditional Japanese woodblock printmaking process Moku Hanga.
 Participants will hand-carve wood blocks to complete their own print to take away at the end of the workshop, along with their own set of carving tools.Keep reading